Nurofen Express, 200 mg capsules 16 pcs

 Indications

-Nurofen® Express is used for headache, migraine, toothache, painful menstruation, neuralgia, back pain, muscle and rheumatic pain; with fever with influenza and colds.
+Nurofen® Express is used for headaches, migraines, toothaches, painful menstruation, neuralgia, back pain, muscle and rheumatic pain; for feverish conditions such as influenza and colds.

 Active ingredient